iturdikulov/sentry-rest/README.md

 More [complex example](./examples/proxy_errors.py), with grouping by proxy IP and time range aviable in `examples` directory.
 But it can not work for you, because it's relays on specific messages format.

-TODO: add more examples, which may work everywhere.

 My main usage (current one) of this package is to generate reports for groups of specific errors, here is an example how to use it to group proxy-related issues